smastrom/vue-use-active-scroll/README.md

 ## 1. Provide targets

-> :bulb: In other scenarios, you might want to target different elements, but the example below is intended for a TOC menu/sidebar.
+> :bulb: In other scenarios, you might want to target different elements as the example below is intended for a TOC menu/sidebar.

 In order to get results consistent with users' reading flow, targets to be observed should match the titles (h2, h3...) of your sections.

-Make sure that each target has an unique `id` attribute (which corresponds to the anchor you'll scroll to) and pass them to `useActive`.
+Make sure that each target has an unique `id` attribute (which corresponds to the anchor to scroll to) and pass them to `useActive`.
 Order is not important.

 You most likely will call `useActive` in the [setup function](https://v3.vuejs.org/guide/composition-api-setup.html#setup-function-arguments) of your menu/sidebar component.